pghvlaans/sbotest/README.md

 #### Post-Release
   * Report scripts with failures in the dependency queue separately
   * Use --archive-reverse to include all reverse dependencies in archive rebuilds
+  * If SO_CHECK is TRUE, check for missing shared object dependencies upon build failure

 ## Getting sbotest